 - 1. SAFER Nurse assessment using SAFER intake form. - 2.
 Assessment for evidence of opioid use (nurse witnessed use or overdose; history of OAT; history of overdose).
 If signs are present, urine drug screen (UDS) is not required but offered. - 3.
 Post-start confirmatory UDS: - a.
 Confirmatory UDS required within 21 days of initial start. - b.
 Following this, once monthly is the target for routine confirmatory UDS. - c.
-If unwilling to provide a sample for UDS, dosage is decreased by 50% for the following two weeks. - d.
-If negative, then prescription will be D/C'd until participant shows reengagement with care. - Re-initiation of community-based prescribing requires a point of care UDS> starts are 21-day prescriptions with follow-up from SAFER team one week after script
+Re-initiation of community-based prescribing requires a point of care - Refer to Potential or Likely Diversion for overdue and/or negative UDS results.